American Cancer Society: Activities and fund allocation

 The ACS' activities include providing grants to researchers, including funding 53 Nobel Laureate researchers; discovering the link between smoking and cancer; and serving one million callers every year through its National Cancer Information Center.
 The Nobel Prize laureates include James D. Watson, Mario Capecchi, Oliver Smithies, Paul Berg, E. Donnall Thomas, and Walter Gilbert.
 The American Cancer Society's website contained a chronological listing of specific accomplishments in the fight against cancer in which the ACS had a hand, including the funding of various scientists who went on to discover life-saving cancer treatments, and advocating for increased use of preventative techniques.

 The organization also runs public health advertising campaigns and organizes projects such as the Great American Smokeout.
 It operates a series of thrift stores to raise money for its operations.

 For the fiscal year ending December 31, 2023, the ACS allocated 81% of its funds to program services, including 52% for patient support, 22% for research, and 7% for advocacy.
 The remaining 19% was directed toward supporting services, comprising 15% for fundraising and 4% for management and general administration.
 This meets the Better Business Bureau's Standards for Charity Accountability: Standard 8 (Program Service Expense Ratio) of at least 65% of total expenses spent on program activities.

-In 2020, the American Cancer Society launched Gamers Vs Cancer, a series of charity online streams that feature professional gaming live streamers including EDM producer and DJ Freya Fox.
+In 2020, the American Cancer Society launched Gamers Vs Cancer, a series of charity online streams that feature professional gaming live streamers.

-Relay For Life, the ACS's signature fundraising event, was established in 1985 by Dr. Gordon Klatt.
+Relay For Life, the ACS's signature fundraising event, was established in 1985 by Gordon Klatt.
 Since its inception, Relay For Life has become a global movement, raising billions of dollars to support cancer research and patient services.

 Making Strides Against Breast Cancer is another prominent fundraising event organized by the American Cancer Society.
 These 3- to 5-mile non-competitive walks have collectively grown into the nation's largest and most impactful breast cancer movement, providing a supportive community for breast cancer survivors, thrivers, caregivers, and families.

 The American Cancer Society holds a Four-Star rating from Charity Navigator, the highest possible rating an organization can achieve.
-This rating designates ACS as an official “Give with Confidence” charity, indicating the organization is using its donations effectively based on Charity Navigator’s criteria.
-Additionally, the ACS holds the Better Business Bureau’s Wise Giving Alliance National Charity Seal and the Platinum Seal of Transparency from Candid, demonstrating its commitment to accountability, transparency, and ethical practices.
+This rating designates ACS as an official "Give with Confidence" charity, indicating the organization is using its donations effectively based on Charity Navigator's criteria.
+Additionally, the ACS holds the Better Business Bureau's Wise Giving Alliance National Charity Seal and the Platinum Seal of Transparency from Candid, demonstrating its commitment to accountability, transparency, and ethical practices.